jcaraballo/vagrant-ubuntu-24.04-dev/README.md

 mkdir -p resources/git
 git config --global user.email >resources/git/email
 git config --global user.name  >resources/git/name
+# Or, if you prefer to use the local config as the global one in the VM:
+# git config user.email >resources/git/email
+# git config user.name  >resources/git/name
 ```

 #### (Optional) Provide IntelliJ Idea configuration

 Add the configuration directory to `resources/idea-config/config` and the plugins to `resources/idea-config/plugins`

-For example, to copy the configuration from a host with Idea 2021.3 we would do:
+For example, to copy the configuration from a host with Idea 2024.2 we would do:
 ```
 mkdir -p resources/idea-config/config
-cp -iR ~/.config/JetBrains/IntelliJIdea2021.3 resources/idea-config/config/
+cp -iR ~/.config/JetBrains/IntelliJIdea2024.2 resources/idea-config/config/
 mkdir -p resources/idea-config/plugins
-cp -iR ~/.local/share/JetBrains/IntelliJIdea2021.3 resources/idea-config/plugins/
+cp -iR ~/.local/share/JetBrains/IntelliJIdea2024.2 resources/idea-config/plugins/
 ```

 #### (Optional) Update box